Jain Digambar temple, Lahore: History

+Restoration

+In 2014, the Evacuee Trust Property Board was tasked with renovating and restoring former temples.
 In December 2021, the Supreme Court of Pakistan ordered the restoration of the Jain Mandir, in addition to a Hindu temple in Neela Gumbad.
 Restoration efforts included reinforcing the foundation, repositioning the original dome, updating infrastructure, and converting the nearby space for public use.
+The restoration project took eight months at a cost of 70 lakh Pakistani rupees.
+In June 2022, the Jain Mandir in Anarkali was reopened for religious practices.
 The renovated temple, now standing at thirteen meters, is situated opposite the Anarkali station of the OLMT.

-In June 2022, the Jain Mandir in Anarkali was reopened for religious practices.

 Architecture

 The temple was designed in the Shikhara architectural style, a term derived from the Sanskrit word for "mountain peak."
 Characteristic features of Jain temples.
 The temple features a tapering tower with religious motifs and etchings, as well as adjacent courtyards, are evident in its design.